iamdonovan/spymicmac/doc/tutorials/preprocessing/geometric/aerial/fiducials.rst

 wild cameras
 -------------

-Matching Wild RC-style cameras can be done using :py:meth:`spymicmac.matching.match_wild`.
+Matching Wild RC-style cameras can be done using :py:meth:`spymicmac.matching.match_wild_rc`.
 As with :py:meth:`spymicmac.matching.match_fairchild`, the camera ``model`` must be specified:

 - Wild RC5 and RC8: :ref:`wild rc5`; use ``model='rc5'`` or ``model='rc8'``